What’s the Difference between Joints, Blunts and a Spliff

 Step-by-Step Guide to Rolling a Joint

 - Set the rolling paper in the crease of a book or a rolling tray, with the sticky side facing up at the top.

 - Place the filter on the paper near your dominant hand.

 - Place the cannabis down the center of the paper.

-- Gently fold the paper in half (without actually creasing it), and using your thumbs and index fingers roll the paper up and down.
+- Gently fold the paper in half (without actually creating it), and using your thumbs and index fingers roll the paper up and down.
 A handful of rolls should begin to balance out the cannabis to form a long elegant shape.

 - Once you’ve achieved the desired shape with a little gentle rolling, tuck the bottom edge of the rolling paper around the filter.
-It needs to be tight, and can take a bit of practice to perfect.
+It needs to be tight and can take a bit of practice to perfect.
 Once properly tucked, pull the other side of the paper tight and start to roll upwards with a slight angle upwards carefully.

 - Just before losing sight of the sticky edge, don’t forget to lick it which seals the joint in place.